Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

 Figure~\ref{fig:catriplet} shows a power-law + Gaussian emission line model fitting to the SDSS and LRIS spectra at the Ca triplet spectral region.
 The rest-frame velocity widths are 386.45, 172.67, and 170.43~km~s${}^{-1}$ for the SDSS and two LRIS spectra (the later two are spectrally-unresolved), respectively, suggesting that the line widths of these lines are variable.
-The emission strength ratio of Ca~II triplets is roughly 1:1:1 rather than the theoretically predicted value of 1:9:5, suggesting that the line-forming region is optically-thick \citep[e.g.,][]{app88,ban21}.
+The Ca~II triplet line ratios are roughly 1:1:1 rather than the theoretically predicted value of 1:9:5, suggesting that the line-forming region is optically-thick \citep[e.g.,][]{app88,ban21}.
 The resemblance between the Ca~II and Fe~II line widths in the SDSS spectrum implies that Ca~II and Fe~II emission lines are originated from the same, high density photo-ionization region.
 The broader line widths of Ca~II and Fe~II compared to the other H, N, S, and O nebular narrow lines in the SDSS spectrum (Table~\ref{tab:decomposition}) suggest that the Ca~II and Fe~II emission region is separated from the low density, low velocity dispersion nebular responsible for the nebular narrow lines, and is located in closer vicinity to SDSS1133.
-The narrow Ca~II lines are occasionally seen in stellar explosion events and LBVs \citep[e.g.,][]{smi10,fol11,war20} while are rarely seen in AGNs, favoring the scenario that SDSS1133 is LBV-origin \citep[e.g.,][]{koss14,war20}.
+The narrow Ca~II lines are occasionally seen in stellar explosion events and LBVs \citep[e.g.,][]{smi10,fol11,war21}, while they are rarely seen in AGNs \citep[though not exclusively;][]{per88,marinello16}.
+The presence of the temporally variable intermediate-width Ca~II lines makes SDSS1133 even more unusual for an AGN \citep[e.g.,][]{koss14,war21}.